costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 ## Discount

 Every project has one discount.
-No ids are used, you are just setting an amount
+No ids are used, there is only one amount that needs to be adjusted.

 ```json
 {